Help center

 It's our first verification step — it tells landlords you're actually a student.
 We share your school email only within an active application — not for marketing or with unrelated parties.

-Go to your profile → Documents and replace the old file.
+Open the account menu → Documents and replace the old file.
 New applications use the latest version automatically; existing applications keep what you submitted at the time.

 Still stuck?